gullitmiranda/mac-migration-tool/README.md

    - Go to System Preferences > Sharing
    - Check the box next to "Remote Login"
    - Make note of the IP address shown (e.g., 192.168.68.106)
-   - Disable the firewall in both machines
+   - Disable the firewall on both machines
-   - Testing the connection:
+   - Test the connection:
      ```bash
-     ssh gullitmiranda@192.168.68.106
+     ssh username@192.168.68.106
      ```

 2. Set up 1Password (recommended):